reportportal/docs/src/md/src/GettingStarted/ComponentsOverview.md

 Collects and processes the information, then sends it to Elasticsearch

 ### Migrations Service
+Database migrations written in Go.
+Migrate reads migrations from sources and applies them in correct order to a database

 ### Index Service
 The Index services handle requests that do not match any pattern of other services.